top of page

 Outrun Game - a Better Than Fetch™ Herding Game

 Inspired by the iconic wide, pear-shaped outrun unique to Border Collies and Kelpies, this structured herding game gives all herding breeds a chance to run, anticipate, track, and catch — guided by precise directional cues.
 Perfect for dogs who thrive on speed and chase, especially frisbee enthusiasts.
-Adapted from mindful movement exercises used by agility pros such as Martina Klimešová and other world champions, it builds both physical precision and mental clarity.
+Adapted from mindful movement exercises used by agility pros and other world champions, it builds both physical precision and mental clarity.

 Miley's Mom, Australia